DevAnhduy/nest-cloudflare/README.md

 ### Before Installation
 #### Module R2:
-- Your need R2 API key get from Cloudflare.
+- You need an R2 API key to get from Cloudflare.
 Follow this document to generate key https://developers.cloudflare.com/r2/data-access/s3-api/tokens/
-- Your need Account ID get from Cloudflare.
-Fllow this document to get account id https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/
+- You need an Account ID get from Cloudflare.
+Follow this document to get the account id https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/

 ### Installation